Function Description

 Operation Instructions

-The process of drawing a polygon is as shown in the following figure:
+The process of drawing a polygon is shown in the figure below:

 ![]() |